Seahawks’ QB rumor mill keeps churning. The latest name? Jimmy Garoppolo

 It was just five days ago that the Browns finally traded Baker Mayfield to Carolina, a move that given the meager haul Cleveland got for him seemed to confirm that Seattle was never interested in trading for him (signing as a cheap free agent, however, might have been another matter).

-Monday, ESPN’s Jeremy Fowler reported that he has been told the Seahawks have had internal discussions about “the possibility of Garoppolo playing for them” and have “done their film work to see how he would fit.”
+On Monday, ESPN’s Jeremy Fowler reported that he has been told the Seahawks have had internal discussions about “the possibility of Garoppolo playing for them” and have “done their film work to see how he would fit.”

 Of course, it’d be a surprise — if not football malpractice — if they hadn’t.